Whitchurch Hospital, Cardiff, Grade 2 Listed, Oatley and Skinner, 1902-1908

 Picture Credits: Scrappynw

-Griff Rhys Jones said: “Whitchurch hospital has so much potential for repurposing.
-It covers a site of five acres with a diverse range of buildings that could easily be re-opened as offices or converted into housing and commercial spaces… … Its prime location on the edge of Cardiff must surely make it very appealing to developers with big plans and a passion for heritage… … We hope that a buyer can be found soon who recognises the unique potential of this once self-contained community and bring it back to its former grandeur.”
+Griff Rhys Jones, Victorian Society President, said: ‘Whitchurch hospital has so much potential for repurposing.
+It covers a site of five acres with a diverse range of buildings that could easily be re-opened as offices or converted into housing and commercial spaces… … Its prime location on the edge of Cardiff must surely make it very appealing to developers with big plans and a passion for heritage.
+We hope that a buyer can be found soon who recognises the unique potential of this once self-contained community and bring it back to its former grandeur’.

 Endangered Buildings Archives